 How did Ski 2 deal with the end of last winter?

-It was a challenging time, with over 1,000 clients still to travel and customers still on holiday in both Italy and France when the FCO restricted travel and the authorities decided to shut down ski resorts.
+It was a challenging time, with over 1,000 clients still to travel and customers still on holiday in both Italy and France when the FCDO restricted travel and the authorities decided to shut down ski resorts.
 Our first job was to make sure that our holidaying clients and our staff teams were able to move to safety in a timely manner.
 We thank those who were out in resort at the time for their understanding.
-We understand that all got home safely and that none of them, or our resort teams have suffered from Coronavirus.
+We are pleased to report that all staff and clients got home safely and that there were no reports of anyone suffering from Coronavirus.

 Is Champoluc a ‘safe’ destination?

 Champoluc is situated in the Ayas Valley which has managed to avoid any deaths from Coronavirus.
 We believe that resorts like Champoluc, which are much less crowded than the larger French resorts for instance, give more room for skiers to socially distance and avoid close contact with others.
-Champoluc and the Monterosa ski area are often featured in articles about ‘unknown’ or quieter resorts including this one.
+Champoluc and the Monterosa ski area are often featured in articles about ‘unknown’ or quieter resorts including this one on the lv.com website.
+A large percentage of the lifts in the Monterosa ski area are chair lifts (you will be allowed to take a chair with family members or those in your ‘social bubble’) which allow you to travel up the mountain in the fresh air.
+We understand that face coverings will be required in lift queues.

 How will Ski 2 make sure that things are as safe as possible for their guests?

-We are currently taking advice from Government and from our trade associations as to the measures that we should put in place to fully protect our customers.
-It will be reassuring to our clients that we already provide private airport transfers in small vehicles, that many of the hotels in Champoluc are small and run by families who pride themselves in keeping their property very clean and that generally Champoluc is a very quiet resort, but we are working hard to understand what other measures we should reasonably have in place.
+We are currently taking advice from Government and from our trade associations as to the measures that we should put in place to fully protect those customers who do come to Champoluc this winter.
+It will be reassuring to our clients that we already provide private airport transfers in small vehicles, that many of the hotels in Champoluc are small and run by families who pride themselves in keeping their property very clean and that generally, Champoluc is a very quiet resort, but we are working hard to understand what other measures we should reasonably have in place.
 Those who have travelled with us before will know that we work very hard to look after our clients and we will do everything possible to make you feel safe when holidaying with us.

 Will the hotels in Champoluc survive?